 SummerVision DC is designed to help you develop “new eyes” and, in the words of many past participants, transform yourself personally and professionally within a museum setting.
 Whether you are a preservice, novice, veteran, or retired art or non-art educator who participates in schools, museums, art organizations, or other settings, SummerVision is designed to nurture YOU, the nurturer as an active learner!
 As you interact with diverse educators in our evolving Professional Learning Community (PLC) from all over the US and beyond, you will experience exemplary museum practices through inspirational hands-on gallery activities, creatively use your own Portable Studio for daily visual journaling, engage in exploratory research, study original art objects, receive museum packets, link your learning to the Standards’ Creating, Responding, Presenting and Connecting art processes, and much more.

 SummerVision DC promises to engage you in a life-changing experience within a rich smorgasbord of nine diverse art museums in the Nation’s Capital.
 At each museum, outstanding educators will engage you in unique, interdisciplinary, object-specific strategies for learning that will help develop your “new eyes” to transform your teaching, art-making, and art understandings as well as networking and leadership skills.
 Meet other participants to exchange ideas and build new alliances as a result of experiencing this intensely fun and inspiring museum-based, summer “boot camp.”
-With your most comfortable walking shoes and sun hat, please join our PLC for the SummerVisionDC expedition to the National Gallery of Art, National Museum of African Art, National Museum of African American History and Culture, National Museum of Women in the Arts, Freer Sackler Gallery, The Phillips Collection, National Building Museum, Smithsonian American Art Museum, National Portrait Gallery, and more!
+With your most comfortable walking shoes and sun hat, please join our PLC for the SummerVisionDC expedition to the National Gallery of Art, National Museum of African Art, National Museum of Women in the Arts, Freer Sackler Gallery, The Phillips Collection, National Building Museum, Smithsonian American Art Museum, National Portrait Gallery, and more!

 VIDEO: SummerVision DC Program Highlights (2010-2017)